bradodd/SRTE-Lab/task5/task5.md

-# Task 5: Implement SR-TE using Tunnels (Optional Task - Skip to next task)
+# Task 5: Implement SR-TE using Tunnels

 This scenario demonstrates how to configure SR Traffic Engineering Tunnels in both explicit and dynamic manner.